 Answers to the most frequently asked questions about the alliance of the three major Berlin universities and Charité

 In the fall of 2018, seven clusters of excellence, i.e., larger research projects, were approved for the four Berlin partners, which permitted them to apply for the excellence title together as a university alliance.
-The decision as to who will receive the excellence title will be announced on July 19, 2019.

 Is the Berlin University Alliance something special?

 Yes, Berlin’s universities and Charité have been working together on many different levels – especially in research– for decades.
 In relation to each other, however, competition was often still in the foreground.
 The aim of the network is to achieve a new quality of cooperation in which the wide range of potential is used to a greater extent than before, for example, to provide even better support for young researchers, to jointly use complex laboratories and expensive large-scale equipment with less bureaucracy, or to set common standards in research.

 What are the Alliance’s research goals?

 New technologies, climate change, globalization– the world seems increasingly complex and complicated.
 Many questions and topics that concern society and research are so large and complex that they can only be investigated successfully with the cooperation of outstanding scholars and scientists.
 This is where the partners of the Berlin University Alliance come in.
 They want to minimize barriers between institutions and create a common creative space for first-class research.